zeux/zeux.github.io/_posts/2017-07-31-optimal-grid-rendering-is-not-optimal.md

 ## Optimal Grid Rendering

 Ignacio Castaño wrote a nice blog post about a technique that allows one to achieve perfect vertex cache hit ratio on a fixed size FIFO cache, called [Optimal Grid Rendering](http://www.ludicon.com/castano/blog/2009/02/optimal-grid-rendering/).
-This technique is not new; it's hard for me to date it precisely - I personally learned about it circa 2006, but I'm pretty sure it comes from the days of triangle strips and hardware T&L. The crucial parts of the algorithm are as follows:
+This technique is not new; it's hard for me to date it precisely - I personally learned about it circa 2006, but I'm pretty sure it comes from the days of triangle strips and hardware T&L. The key parts of the algorithm are as follows:

 * Rendering the grid as multiple vertical strips, with each strip width being just under the cache size;
 * Prefetching the first row of each strip using degenerate triangles.